Everyone has heard of ‘globalization,’ but what does it mean?

-We have seen several major milestones throughout history which have spurred an acceleration in globalization.
-Think back to things like the steam engine, the jet engine, the telegraph, the telephone, internet and you can see some of these milestones and the impact it had on most of the world – not just the country of origin.
-Most historians agree that the pace of globalization has greatly accelerated in the last century or so, especially thanks to innovations like the jet engine and more recently, the internet.
+Globalization has a long history, and as a result a long impact on humanity.
+Consider inventions like the steam engine, the jet engine, the telegraph, the telephone, the internet, etc. Certainly, these milestones impacted world history – not just the country of each origin.
+Most historians agree that the pace of globalization has greatly accelerated in the 20th century, especially thanks to innovations like the jet engine and the internet.

-One very interesting tie-in to languages (we are after all, a translations services company!) was authored by the globalization expert John Yunker.
-In his book “Think Outside the Country”, he cleverly condensed the world’s 7+ billion population into 100 (think percentages) and showed how the breakdown would look on a simple pie chart:
+One tie-in to languages was authored by the globalization expert John Yunker.
+In his book “Think Outside the Country”, he cleverly condensed the world’s 7+ billion population into 100 (think percentages) and showed how the breakdown would look on a simple pie chart

-Mr. Yunker then used this to discuss how entities aiming for “global reach” can approach their growth strategies.
-As a specific example, he tied this to the 10 global world languages found on websites around the world.
-(The 10 languages are: English, Spanish (Latin American), Chinese, Portuguese, French, German, Russian, Italian, Japanese, Korean.)
-This is a nice “top 10” list to help – for example – companies who are looking to build global-facing websites.
+Mr. Yunker discusses how entities aiming for “global reach” can approach their growth strategies.
+As example, he ties this to the 10 global world languages found on websites around the world.
+The 10 languages are: